Shyna is an austin-based writer. She is a student at the University of Texas at Austin.

 This month, I participated in a virtual production of A Midsummer Night’s Dream.

-In this article, I’ll share the technical tips I learned from my directors and producers and the insights I gained from my experience.
+In this article, I’ll share the technical tips I learned from my directors and the insights I gained from my experience.

 Helpful Zoom Features